-Activity Measurable Outcome Responsible Party Resources Required Timeline Hire additional student Additional Student Director of Strategic Funding for five new 2023-2024 success coach for each Success Coaches Hired Enrollment positions of the schools Management Create schools' Members convene and VPI, Deans Collaboration time 2023-2026 completion teams meet regularly Create onboarding Establish milestones and School completion Funding to support 2023-2026 experiences to help KPIs for student teams new programs and students stay on the engagement services within the path schools Address equity gaps in Eliminate equity gaps Outreach and Funding to support 2023-2027 persistence and with persistence and Strategic programs and services retention retention.
-Partnerships, at the same time.
-Marketing, Admissions and Records, STEM director
+Activity Measurable Outcome Responsible Party Resources Required Timeline Hire additional student success coach for each of the schools Additional Student Success Coaches Hired Director of Strategic Enrollment Management Funding for five new positions 2023-2024 Create schools' completion teams Members convene and meet regularly VPI, Deans Collaboration time 2023-2026 Create onboarding experiences to help students stay on the path Establish milestones and KPIs for student engagement School completion teams Funding to support new programs and services within the schools 2023-2026 Address equity gaps in persistence and retention Eliminate equity gaps with persistence and retention.
+Outreach and Strategic Partnerships, Marketing, Admissions and Records, STEM director Funding to support programs and services at the same time.
+2023-2027